 Reduce, reuse, recycle is a common phrase that you will have heard over the last few years, and it is a life lesson that the world could do with learning sooner rather than later.

-There are some key points on why burning paper and cardboard can be bad for the environment, and also why this practice can cause some benefits, but ultimately one of the best pieces of advice is to recycle.
+There are some key points on why burning paper and cardboard can be bad for the environment and why this practice can cause some benefits, but ultimately one of the best pieces of advice is recycling.

-There will always be paper and cardboard waste, but it is not all doom and gloom; in fact, these materials have one of the highest recycling rates of any waste created.
+There will always be paper and cardboard waste, but it is not all doom and gloom; these materials have one of the highest recycling rates of any waste created.

-It is important to investigate your local recycling options, making sure to check what they accept and how best you can recycle.
+Investigating your local recycling options is essential as checking what they accept and how best you can recycle.

 However, recycling is not the perfect option.
-It uses a lot of energy to convert these materials into usable sources again, usually through burning fossil fuels which we are currently dependent on for energy production.
+It uses a lot of energy to convert these materials into usable sources again, usually through burning fossil fuels that we currently depend on for energy production.

 Removing harmful inks and chemicals from products also creates dangerous wastewater, another environmental issue.
-This is where, in the meantime at least, we might need to look at other ways of utilizing paper and cardboard waste.
+This is where, at least, we might need to look at other ways of utilizing paper and cardboard waste.

 What is the Outcome – Can we Burn Paper and Cardboard Without Causing Environmental Harm?

 Like many human behaviors, burning paper and cardboard impacts the environment in various ways.
-It is not as clear-cut as stating which is the better option, as there are such extremes depending on what is in these materials, to begin with.
+It is not as clear-cut as stating which option is better, as such extremes depend on what is in these materials.

-Burning can cause the release of toxic chemicals into the environment, which harms our own health as well as the natural world, causing negative effects that could last for many years to come.
+Burning can cause the release of toxic chemicals into the environment, harming our health and the natural world and causing adverse effects that could last many years.

-It is clear, however, that burning waste like paper can sometimes be better than letting it rot in landfills, which contributes to climate change.
+However, burning waste like paper can sometimes be better than letting it rot in landfills, contributing to climate change.

 We can also utilize the burning of paper waste as a fuel which could help wean the world from using fossil fuels – particularly as recycling is not quite the perfect solution we hope it to be.

-Ultimately, it is important to reuse products and reduce the amount of paper and cardboard you consume, and carefully investigate local options for disposing of this important resource.
+Ultimately, it is essential to reuse products, reduce the amount of paper and cardboard you consume, and carefully investigate local options for disposing of this important resource.